jchip/nix-clap/README.md

 #### Skip Default Event Behaviors

-If you want to skip the default behaviors, You can remove the event handlers with one of these approaches:
+You can remove the default event handlers with one of these approaches:

 * With the [`removeDefaultHandlers`](#removedefaulthandlers) method.
 * By passing in `handlers` object in the `config` for the constructor.